mendix/docs/content/refguide/import-project-package-dialog.md

 When uploading the app to the Team Server, you can choose between creating a new repository, or uploading to an existing one.
 In the former case, a new Team Server project will also be created.

-When creating a new repository, enter the name for the new Team Server project and repository in the 'App name' field.
+When creating a new repository, enter the name for the new Team Server project and repository in the *App name* field.

 Should you wish to use an existing repository, then select the corresponding Team Server app from the list.
 Note that this only works when the existing repository is empty.